 Private Sher leaves behind his parents, two brothers and a partner, who are currently receiving support from Defence.

-Statement from Private Sher’s family
+Private Sher’s family

 Greg’s entire family and his many friends are devastated by his untimely death.

 Although the family of any person in the military is aware of the possible risks involved, it is not until the worst happens that you realise the real danger our armed forces personnel face.

 Greg, for all who knew him, was a man of purpose and committed determination.
 He was an extremely positive person with a kind soul.

 He was the sort of mate who would do anything for anyone, and his friends knew him for the great guy that he was.
 He was a loyal and loving family member who always put his family high on his list of priorities.